Configuring the Storage

 - Create a file system on the SFS console.
 For details, see Creating an SFS Turbo File System.
 File systems and ECSs in different AZs of the same region can communicate with each other.
 Therefore, ensure that SFS Turbo and the server are in the same region.

-- Mount the file system to the server.
+- Mount the created file system to the server.
 For details, see Mounting an NFS File System to ECSs (Linux).

 - Set automatic mounting upon restart on the server to prevent mounting loss.
 For details, see Mounting a File System Automatically.